SEARCH-Alliance/inspect/README.md

 ![INSPECT Logo](/images/header.png)

-# INSPECT app
+## INSPECT app
-A specimen to results data tracking tool for SEARCH SARS-CoV-2 tests.
-The application is used by technicians to track testing samples as they are plated, reformatted, and finally tested by storing specimen and plate barcode information.
+A specimen to data tracking tool for SEARCH SARS-CoV-2 tests.
+The application is used by SEARCH technicians to track samples as they proceed through each step within the qPCR testing workflow.
 The app is currently hosted here: http://inspect-covid.com/qpcr_records/

-# How it works
+## How it works
 INSPECT app is a web-based application written in the django framework.

-# Requirements (INSPECT has been implemented using python v3.6)
+## Requirements (INSPECT has been implemented using python v3.6)
 | Module        | Version
 | ------------- |:-------------:
 | asgiref        | 3.2.7